plantanapp/documentation/search-boost/customize-appearance/search_results.md

 * My Tokens if it's installed

-Startin with version 4, in order to include My Tokens in the Search Boost Results Template follow the instructions bellow.
+Starting with version 4, in order to include My Tokens in the Search Boost Results Template follow the instructions bellow.
  * Open the Template.cshtml file from ~\DesktopModules\DnnSharp\SearchBoost\templates\output\default
  * Add the following line after @using DnnSharp.SearchBoost.Core.Behaviors;
 ```